Anastasia-psy/statsAndBooze/README.md

 library(statsAndBooze)
 ```

-For defining a suitable date for a beer first the input (a list of names
-with the available dates for each participant) should be transformed
+The input must be a list of names with the available dates for each
-from string to data format.
-Use the function `parse_dates()` for this
+participant and must be transformed from string to data format.
+Use the
-task.
+function `parse_dates()` for this task.

-In the list you should specify the dates in `YYYY-MM-DD` format like in
+In the list, you must specify the dates in `YYYY-MM-DD` format like in
 the example below:

 ``` r